-The new press includes Inpress Control and automated plate change.
+The new press includes Impress Control and automated plate change.
 It will have a non stop feeder and delivery so will enable the company to take on larger jobs, including longer run magazines, book and brochures and packaging.
-Kingsbury intends for it to become a state of the art hub for all things print and packaging, according to director Robert Layton.
+Kingsbury intends for it to become a state of the art hub for all things print and packaging, according to Layton.

 That includes digital for personalisation as well as litho printing, using Ricoh toner technology.

 Just a few weeks after installation of a new MBO T960 folder, Kingsbury Press is on the move to new premises where it will be running a new B1 six-colour Heidelberg Speedmaster.
 Both premises and press provide scope for expansion.